tier4/nebula/docs/vendor_neutral_runtime_interface.md

 Each plugin implements `SensorPlugin`.
 The plugin is responsible for:

-- returning metadata and supported models,
+- returning metadata, including supported models,
 - declaring packet-channel requirements,
 - declaring live transport requirements, and
 - constructing a decoder runtime.